nayere6342/sep11-freedom-project/blog/entry05.md

 ## **Intro:**

 In this entry, I will be going over the code process of the topic that I'll be presenting.
 Like before, I'll explain the topic by breaking it down into smaller bite size pieces so that it can be looked at easier.
 But this time, I will be presenting the parts of the code I have used in my MVP project.
-My MVP project was about a platformer, as well as about how I spend those entries notes to help me even fruther in this game I creating.
+My MVP project was about a platformer, as well as about how I spent those entries notes to help me even further in this game I created.
 I also used these entries for notes.
 So that I can use them in the future.
 Like for the game I'm developing for this platformer project.

 ## **Code Presentation:**

-Since this is the code I what have been working on for my platformer game for the last week, it will be harder to explain the code moving on since I'm still activly working on the platformer project.
-But before I get into the expalination of the game code I have to state again that code is still a work in progess so bare with the process for a bit.
-That's all so far but; Anyways, enough context here is the full preview with the explaintions;
+Since this is the code I have been working on for my platformer game for the last week, it will be harder to explain the code moving on since I'm still actively working on the platformer project.
+But before I get into the explanation of the game code I have to state again that code is still a work in progress so bare with the process for a bit.
+That's all so far but; Anyways, enough context here is the full preview with the explanations;

 **Preview:**
 ```JS